Telegram app back on in Brazil after judge lifts suspension - KESQ

 Associated Press

-RIO DE JANEIRO, Brazil (AP) — The Telegram messaging app is up and running again in Brazil after a federal judge revised an earlier ruling suspending it over the company’s failure to hand over data on neo-Nazi activity.
-However, in lifting the suspension the judge kept in place a daily fine of $200,000 for Telegram’s refusal to provide the data, according to a federal court statement Saturday.
-Telegram had been temporarily suspended in the context of a police inquiry into school shootings in November, when a former student armed with a semiautomatic pistol fatally shot three people and wounded 13 at two schools.
-Telegram’s CEO said Thursday that the company would appeal that decision, claiming in a statement posted to his Telegram account that compliance was “technologically impossible.”
+RIO DE JANEIRO, Brazil (AP) — Internet providers and wireless carriers in Brazil have stopped blocking Telegram after a federal judge partially revised a ruling suspending the social media app over its failure to surrender data on neo-Nazi activity.
+However, in lifting the suspension the judge is keeping in place a daily fine of $200,000 for Telegram’s refusal to provide the data, according to a court statement Saturday.
+Telegram had been temporarily suspended pursuant to a police inquiry into school shootings in November, when a former student armed with a semiautomatic pistol fatally shot three people and wounded 13 at two schools.
+Telegram’s CEO claims compliance with the order to provide infomation is “technologically impossible” and says the company is appealing.